A partnership between the Foundation and CA Romania to support microfinance

 Local government decisions are already impacting small income-generating activities

 Such decisions are already having a direct impact on our partners' clients.
 Many microfinance borrowers rely on imports for their business.
 Border closures and travel bans have a direct impact on their operations.
-The travel ban in China affects not only Asian countries but also African countries.
+China's travel ban affects not only Asian countries but also African countries.

 “Since the border with China has been closed, some agricultural product prices are decreasing, so our farmer clients are not getting good prices for their crops.” – Myanmar Microfinance Institution